 –Vegan: excludes all animal products including dairy.

-Over the summer the American Dietetic Association released a new position paper on vegetarianism and concluded that when planned appropriately, such diets can meet the needs of both children and adults.
-In fact, vegetarians (including children) have diets higher in fruits, vegetables and fiber and lower in saturated fat and cholesterol.
+According to the Academy of Nutrition and Dietetics, when planned appropriately, vegetarian diets can meet the needs of both children and adults.
+In fact, vegetarians (including children) have diets higher in fruits, vegetables, and fiber and lower in saturated fat and cholesterol.

 Even though fruits and vegetables are filled with nutrients, a child can eat plenty of them and still fall short on key nutrients.
 Here are nutrients of concern for vegetarians of all ages: